Egyptian authorities announce discovery of 13 completely sealed copies of Shasta McNasty on DVD - The Beaverton

 Egyptian authorities announce discovery of 13 completely sealed copies of Shasta McNasty on DVD

-CAIRO – The world was rocked today as the Egyptian Ministry of Antiquities unveiled the discovery of 13 completely sealed DVDs of the late 1990s TV show Shasta McNasty.
+CAIRO – The world was rocked today as the Egyptian Ministry of Antiquities unveiled the discovery of 13 completely sealed DVDs of the late 1990s show Shasta McNasty.

 Rumors surrounding the UPN show have persisted throughout with scholars continuously debating the merits and even the very existence of the project.